RecycLiCo INNspired

 Recycling lithium brings a unique set of challenges that, if not carefully mitigated in time (now) for the EV revolution, could result in drastic environmental consequences.
 Today most EV battery recycling efforts use smelting, which recovers only part of the cobalt and none of the lithium.
 Additionally, cobalt is recovered as a crude metal that can be used for alloying, but requires further refining for use in batteries.
 The remaining unrecovered cobalt and lithium is considered a hazardous waste material.

-Because of the impressive increase in EVs as one solution to reducing GHGs, combating the resulting decrease in supply and further demand, as well as recovering and recycling the critical metals needed, has become vital to the entire EV lifecycle.
-Put simply, to reduce CO2 levels and lower GHGs, both EVs and a full closed-loop lifecycle that incorporates eWaste recycling are needed.
+Because of the impressive increase in EVs as one solution to reducing GHGs, combating the resulting decrease in supply and further demand, as well as recovering and recycling the critical metals needed, has become a critical element to the entire EV lifecycle.
+To reduce CO2 levels and lower GHGs, both EVs and a full closed-loop lifecycle that incorporates eWaste recycling are needed.
 The by-product of the EV revolution has generated a significant opportunity in waste-management sectors.

 The emerging eWaste market